exbibyte/enhance/README.md

 ## Dependencies:

-GLFW, gl3w, OpenGL, GLM (to be removed), Flex, Bison
+GLFW, gl3w, OpenGL 3.3+, Flex, Bison
 Linux: pkg-config
 These can be obtained via their respective package manager or built with source code.